axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_from"></a> CSV from mode

 ### Description
-Parse a CSV file located at the defined `url`.
+Parse a CSV file located at the defined `url` into the array of objects.
+Each data line is parsed into the object, where keys are columns' names and values are the values of corresponidng cells.
+The generated array uses the `.value(column_name)` method to get unique sorted values of defined column.

 Limitation and features that are applied to the text:
  - There can be empty lines and spaces.
  - To escape spaces double-quotes(`"`) should be used.
  - Values should not contain double-quotes(`"`).
  - Multi-line rows are not supported.
  - The delimiter symbol is a comma (`,`)

-Generated array has `.value(column_name)` method to get unique sorted values of some column.

 ### Syntax